SIRIUS: Identifying Metal-poor Stars Enriched by a Single Supernova in a Dwarf Galaxy Cosmological Zoom-in Simulation Resolving Individual Massive Stars: Methods

 \subsection{Code}

 We performed a cosmological zoom-in simulation of a dwarf galaxy with the $N$-body/smoothed particle hydrodynamics (SPH) code \textsc{asura}+\textsc{bridge} \citep{Fujii2021a}.
 Gravity was computed with a tree-based method \citep{Barnes1986}.
 Since we did not follow star cluster formation and evolution in this work, we turned off the BRIDGE scheme, which adopts the 6th-order Hermite integrator for short-range forces \citep{Fujii2007}.
 Hydrodynamics and models for galaxy formation were implemented with the \textsc{asura} code \citep{Saitoh2008, Saitoh2009, Hirai2022, Hirai2024a, Hirai2024b}.
-We adopted the density-independent SPH method \citep{Saitoh2013} to compute hydrodynamics and \textsc{cloudy} version 13.05 \citep{Ferland2013} for gas cooling and heating.
-We also implemented the ultra-violet background heating \citep{Haardt2012} and self-shielding models \citep{Rahmati2013}.
+We adopted the density-independent SPH method \citep{Saitoh2013} to compute hydrodynamics and \textsc{cloudy} version 13.05 \citep{Ferland2013} for {atomic, metal-line, and molecular} cooling.
+We also implemented the ultra-violet background heating \citep{Haardt2012} and self-shielding models \citep{Rahmati2013}. {We did not include non-equilibrium chemistry for this study.}

 Gas particles were allowed to form stars when the number density of hydrogen was higher than 100 cm$^{-3}$, the temperature was lower than 1000 K, and there was converging flow \citep{Hirai2021}.
 The code stochastically assigns the stellar mass to newly formed star particles (see Section \ref{sec:mass}).
-Once SNe occur, they distribute thermal energy and elements to the nearest neighbor gas particles.
+Once SNe occur, they distribute thermal energy and elements to the {128} nearest neighbor gas particles.
 Nucleosynthesis yields of core-collapse SNe \citep[CCSNe,][]{Nomoto2013}, type Ia SNe \citep[SNe Ia,][]{Seitenzahl2013}, and asymptotic giant branch (AGB) stars \citep{Cristallo2009, Cristallo2011, Cristallo2015} were compiled from the chemical-evolution library \citep[\textsc{celib},][]{Saitoh2017}.
 Ejected elements were diluted by the interstellar medium (ISM) following the diffusion equation.
-We adopt a scaling factor for the metal diffusion equation of 0.01, which is determined from the chemical abundances of MP stars in dwarf galaxies \citep{Hirai2017b}.
+We adopt a scaling factor for the metal diffusion equation of 0.01, which is determined from the chemical abundances of MP stars in dwarf galaxies \citep{Hirai2017b}. {We have not included the effects of radiation from massive stars.}